AABoyles/LessWrong-Portable/README.md

 ## Why does the script call `wget`, instead of using an [http library](https://www.npmjs.com/search?q=curl&page=1&ranking=optimal)?

 I went through four different libraries to try to make synchronous http requests, and they all did this super annoying thing where they would return a page that hadn't rendered the text content yet.
-Weirdly, when I made (what I thought was) the same request in curl, it gave me the content I needed.
+Weirdly, when I made (what I thought was) the same request in `curl`, it gave me the content I needed.
 So, instead of figuring out the right way to do it, I just did the thing that worked.
+I switched to `wget` when I needed to run a build on a Windows machine and `wget` was easier to get running.
+This confers the added bonus in that Ubuntu has `wget` out of the box but `curl` must be installed.

 ## Why synchronous requests?

 Because it doesn't need to be done fast, but it does need to be done in a precise sequence.
 Writing an asynchronous version might save a few seconds at runtime, but would take me at least another hour or two to code up.
 I strongly doubt the number of times this script will ever be run will add up to the development time cost.

-## I ran the build myself, but it missed a bunch of essays and just put blank pages where they should've been!
+## I ran the build myself, but it failed!
 What gives?

 If the server [barfs](http://catb.org/jargon/html/B/barf.html) for some reason, the script will continue.
 After all, why waste bandwidth and effort?
 Re-run it and it will only try to download the files it didn't get the first time.
 There may be a couple that aren't downloading for structural, rather than essentially random reasons.
 To fill these in for the [canonical ebooks](https://github.com/AABoyles/LessWrong-Portable/tree/master/output), I just manually saved copies of those pages in the `cache/` directory.

+If it's having trouble with a custom book you've cooked up, make sure that your the CSS selector for the title is *exactly* correct.
+It should be precise enough to identify the title and only the title.
+If the selector comes up empty, [LWP](https://github.com/AABoyles/LessWrong-Portable#lesswrong-portable) assumes it failed and won't generate a book in the end, though it will continue caching content until it reaches the end of the available URLs.

 ## What's the deal with *Legal Systems Very Different From Ours*?